Chicken Cock Whiskey: Distillers Corporation Limited (of Canada)

-On December 14, 1928, Distillers Corporation Limited (DCL) of 1430 Peel Street, Montreal, Quebec, applied for a trademark with the Canadian government for “CHICKEN COCK.”
+On December 14, 1928, Distillers Corporation Limited (DCL) of 1430 Peel Street, Montreal, Quebec, applied for a trademark with the Canadian government for "CHICKEN COCK".
 In September 1930, they applied for a trademark on a 16 oz and 32 oz bottle design featuring embossed chicken wire and a rooster.
 A Canadian Rye whisky was distilled and placed in the bottles, which were set inside a blue tin and labeled Chickencock Pure Rye Whisky.

 After the United States Congress put pressure on the Canadian government to crack down on whiskey crossing the border during Prohibition, the DCL sent this whisky to the small French island of Saint Pierre, just off of the Newfoundland coast.
 From there, it would be sold by French merchants to rum runners working off the coast of New York City.
 Chickencock, as they spelled it, became a favorite at several speakeasies in the city.

 In 1946, National Distillers Products Corporation, who had never given permission for the use of this trademark, was granted $5 along with retaining full rights to the brands Chicken Cock, Old Log Cabin, and Honeymoon along with rights of recovery for past infringements.

+Brand homes

+In 2024, Chicken Cock Whiskey opened its first dedicated brand home, Circa 1856, in Bardstown, Kentucky.
+The tasting room and retail space highlight the brand's 19th-century heritage and modern portfolio through guided tastings and special events.

+In 2025, the brand expanded with Circa 1856 Louisville, located in the NuLu district of downtown Louisville.
+The new site features a street-level tasting room and a speakeasy-style bar beneath the venue.
+The opening was marked by a proclamation from the Mayor of Louisville declaring October 29 as "Chicken Cock Whiskey Circa 1856 Day."

+Both Circa 1856 locations serve as experiential hubs for visitors and as venues for limited-edition releases, tastings, and partner activations.